dyrk01/Notes/master_list.md

 #### HTML
 -Q1) What is HTML? <br/>
--A1) It is used to create a webpage.
+-A1) It is used to create webpages.

 <img src="/assets/html_example.PNG" alt="MarineGEO circle logo" width="60%"/>